IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 An embedded DSL (commonly referred to as an eDSL) generally takes the form of a library in a host programming language.
 Functional languages such as Haskell are particularly well-suited for hosting eDSLs, as the implementation of an eDSL largely involves functions that construct and transform abstract syntax trees (ASTs).

-Embedded DSLs can be much easier than standlone DSLs to develop, and to integrate into projects that already use the host language.
+Embedded DSLs can be much easier than standalone DSLs to develop, and to integrate into projects that already use the host language.
 Embedded DSLs, however, come with the drawback that the complexity of constructing and manipulating ASTs are exposed to the users.
 When using an embedded DSL, you are essentially writing programs that create and manage ASTs, rather than straightforward code.